gobeyondidentity/developer-docs/docs/how-to/add-an-identity.md

 ---
 title: Add an identity
 id: add-an-identity
-description: "Before users can start authenticating with Beyond Identity, they must be added as an identity under a realm.
-An identity is a unique identifier that may be used by an end-user to gain access governed by Beyond Identity.
-An end-user may have multiple identities and a realm can have many identities."
+description: "Learn how to add an identity to a realm so the user can start authenticating with Beyond Identity. "
 slug: /add-an-identity
 keywords:
  - identities